 The Commission will form policies and principles for attracting, qualifying, interviewing, selecting and mentoring the Commissioner-designate for positions scheduled to reach the end of term in six to eighteen months.

-The term for a Commissioner is two years with reappointment up to two times for a total of six years.
-Four years after an individual has retired from the Commission the Commission may invite that individual to return and accept a new term.
+The term for a Commissioner is three years with reappointment up to two times for a total of nine years.
+Two years after an individual has retired from the Commission the Commission may invite that individual to return and accept a new term.

 All Commissioners carry equal authority and share equal responsibility for the leadership, management, policies and sustainability of the business and brand of the USCC Certification Commission.